-EAVN provides an opportunity of VLBI observations with a data recording rate of 1 Gbps (total bandwidth of 256 MHz and with single polarization (LHCP) at 22 and 43 GHz.
-From the 2020B semester, dual-frequency (22 and 43 GHz) simultaneous observation system can be used for EAVN observations at KaVA and Nobeyama.
-Phase-referencing mode is also provided with KaVA and Nanshan.
-Please refer to the EAVN status report on the EAVN website for more details.
+EAVN provides an opportunity of a VLBI observation with a data recording rate of 1 Gbps (total bandwidth of 256 MHz and with single polarization at 6.7, 22, and 43 GHz.
+Dual-frequency (22 and 43 GHz) simultaneous observation system can be used for EAVN observations at KaVA and Nobeyama, while the session will be set in which the system is available.
+Details of available observing mode can be found in the EAVN Status Report on the EAVN website.

-The maximum request time for a single EAVN proposal is limited to 24 hours in case of usage of EAVN (KaVA and additional telescopes from non-KaVA stations), while no limitation of the maximum request time is set in case of usage of only KaVA 4 telescopes.
-Proposers can request their project to be allocated over a year until the end of the 2021A semester(10th June, 2021), while the total request time is still limited as shown above for each EAVN proposal.
+The maximum request time for a single EAVN proposal is limited to 100 hours in case of usage of only KaVA, while one can request for the maximum total observation time of 36 hours for non-KaVA telescopes (except Nobeyama) for a single proposal, and that of 24 hours for Nobeyama.
+Proposers can request their project to be allocated over a year until the end of the 2021B semester(2022 January 15), while the total request time of the proposal is still limited as shown above.

 EAVN accepts target of opportunity (ToO) proposals.
 Note that Nobeyama cannot be included for ToO proposals.
 It is strongly recommended that ToO proposals (especially expected ToO) are submitted during the regular CfP, while unexpected or urgent ToO can be submitted as Director's Discretionary Time (DDT) proposals at any time.
 ToO proposals must include clear triggering criteria to initiate an observation.
 ToOs are valid for one year after it is approved.
 ToO proposals for DDT should follow the same way of regular call and should be submitted via the EAVN website.